What are the INSPYs…?

 What makes the INSPYs unique among award programs is that we invite nominations from both the Christian booksellers’ domain and the general marketplace.
 The INSPYs are not about conforming to expectations, they are about faith.
 Additionally, this program is organized and judged by book bloggers who have considerable experience and knowledge of books published for both the CBA markets and the general market.
 It is our sincere hope that the INSPYs will serve readers in their search for the very best of faith inspired literature being published today.

-Every year, we open nominations to readers - whether you're a blogger, author or just an avid reader - and welcome nominations from the previous calendar year for about three weeks.
+Every year, we open nominations to readers – whether you’re a blogger, author or just an avid reader – and welcome nominations from the previous calendar year for about three weeks.
 Once nominations close, our advisory board gets busy reading your nominations and pars the list down to a five-book short list in each of our seven categories.
-Here are those categories, which were revised for the 2014 year:
+Here are those categories, which were revised in 2014:

 Debut Novel: A debut novel (by a debut author) from any of the categories that is of exemplary literary quality.
 Unlike other categories, debut novels will be selected and judged by the Advisory Board.
 Debut novels may also be nominated in their respective categories.

 General Fiction: Realistic stories set in historical or contemporary settings that do not have plots with a central romance.
 This category may include literary and women’s fiction.

 Contemporary Romance/Romantic Suspense: The romance category encompasses all romantic contemporary and suspense subgenres, with the exception of speculative romance.
 In order to be classified as a contemporary romance, the novel must be set in 1960 to the present.
 The plot must have a central love story that commonly ends in a happily ever after.

 Historical Romance: Any novel set prior to 1960 that includes a plot with a central love story usually ending in a happily ever after.
 May include elements of suspense and includes all subgenres, such as biblical fiction.